 Some people make a living with green wood carving.
 Barn the spoon out of London, England, teaches spoon making, and sells spoons out of his shop in London.

-You can set up a forge for blacksmithing at a minimal cost.
+Set up a backyard forge for blacksmithing at a minimal cost.

 Learn the healing properties of plants and forage for them or grow them in your survival garden.

-Cut hair out of your garage, sell coffee, tea, or soda on the side.
+Cut hair out of your garage, and sell coffee, tea, or soda on the side.
 Also a great way of staying in touch with the local survival community by listening to conversations and the local gossip.

-Sew your own clothing, fix old clothing, make fishing nets, and other useful items.
+Get good at sewing your own clothing, fixing old clothing, making fishing nets, and other useful items.

 Raise sheep and then spin the fiber into yarn for use in your knitting, crocheting, or weaving.

 Create cloth on a loom using natural yarns barter you barter for or raise sheep and goats for weaving material.

 Learn how to start a fire outdoors in any weather condition.
 It’s an essential skill set for outdoor living.